 You will likely receive general anesthesia—Dr. Lee will recommend the best choice for your procedure.
 You will need to arrange for someone to drive you home after your surgery and spend the first night with you.

-There are several techniques for breast reductions.
+There are several techniques for breast reduction.
 Dr. Lee will choose the one best for you based on your breast size and shape, the size and position of your areolas, and your skin quality and elasticity.

-Your incision might be made around the areola; around the areola and down to the crease of your breast; or around the areola, down to the breast crease and horizontally along the crease.
+Your incision might be made around the areola; around the areola and down to the crease of your breast; or around the areola, down to the breast crease, and horizontally along the crease.
 As much as possible, incisions are hidden in the folds of your breast, but some permanent incision lines may remain.
 They will fade significantly with time.

-In a breast reduction, the excess breast tissue, fat and skin are removed, and the nipples and areolas are repositioned.
+In a breast reduction, the excess breast tissue, fat, and skin are removed, and the nipples and areolas are repositioned.
 If your areolas have stretched, they will be reduced, and excess skin may be removed.
 In most cases, the nipple and areola remain attached to the tissue underneath, preserving sensation and the ability to breastfeed.
 If your breasts are exceptionally large, however, the nipple and areola may need to be detached and moved, and you will need to consider sacrificing sensation and the ability to breastfeed.

 Liposuction may be used in conjunction with or in place of tissue excision, depending on the composition of your breasts.